RequestNetwork/docs.request.network/docs/setup-request-network/running-from-the-code-repository.md

 ### Running an Ethereum node

-If you want to test using Ethereum mainnet and rinkeby, you can launch your Ethereum node or connect to a service like infura.
+If you want to test using Ethereum mainnet and Goerli, you can launch your Ethereum node or connect to a service like infura.

 If you want to debug and test, you may be interested in using a local Ethereum network.